Mirpur Mathelo: Religious attractions

 Saint Syed Anwar Shah (Jhanpur Sharif) and Sayed Jalil Shah Bukhari on Jarwar road about 5 kilometres from Mirpur Mathelo Town and many other Saint and scholars belong from here.
 The historic Shadani Darbar is located here.

 Shops

 Compared with other areas of Pakistan the city has more Hindu vendors.
 The city is a rising city and has many investors.
 Mirpur Mathelo is growing fast as compared to other cities in the Ghotki district.

 Fauji Fertilizer Company Limited

-Fauji Fertilizer Company Limited has three plants all over Pakistan and together they are a valuable asset to the economy.
+Fauji Fertilizer Company Limited has three plants all over Pakistan.
 Two are situated at Machi Goth, Sadiqabad lies in the next province Punjab while the other is established here.
-The largest fertilizer producer in Pakistan, it has also gained a prominent position in Mirpur Mathelo.
-Almost everyone knows about it.
-One reason for that is the various social welfare projects that have been completed here ranging from Sona Welfare Hospital to Sona Public School & College.
+The largest fertilizer producer in Pakistan, it has also gained popularity in Mirpur Mathelo, so much so that it is known by most inhabitants of the city.
+One reason for this are the various social welfare projects that have been completed here ranging from Sona Welfare Hospital to Sona Public School & College.

-FFC has also provided a lot of Job Opportunities for Mathelians and has thus improved the conditions of the area since its establishment in 2002.
-It is a valuable asset of Pakistan.
+Fauji Fertilizer Company Limited has also provided many job opportunities for Mathelians and has thus improved the conditions of the area since its establishment in 2002.